maxgrok/maxgrok.github.io/src/pages/articles/2019-11-17---One-Hundred-And-Nineth-Post/index.md

 There are several strategies for saving and optimizing gas utility with Solidity smart contracts.
 I'm going to go over all of the ones I could find with a variety of sources like struct packing, variable packing, and more.

 Why does saving gas do?
-Lets you spend less money executing smart contracts that you write and deploy to the Ethereum mainnet.
+It allows you to spend less ETH/money executing smart contracts that you write and deploy to the Ethereum mainnet.

 ## What costs Gas?